smart-edge-open/specs/doc/openness_howto.md

       ```

 ### Modify OVN gateway port
-If the user wants to modify a locally connected OVN gateway port(MAC/IP) they can modify the Ansible script `ansible/roles/kubernetes/tasks/subtasks/enable_kubeovn.yml` at line 43
+If the user wants to modify a locally connected OVN gateway port(MAC/IP) they can modify the Ansible script `ansible/roles/kubernetes/tasks/subtasks/enable_kubeovn.yml` "Configure OVN" section

 ### Additional port to VM